 - Over-population and low market value – irresponsible dealers are at the heart of the problem and are still buying, breeding and importing horses despite the market becoming saturated and prices having crashed.

 - Limited spaces at animal centres – space and resources within rescue centres is under severe pressure as the number of horses coming in continues to rise.

 - Upsurge in welfare concerns – all the major welfare organisations have seen an increase in complaints about horse welfare and the numbers of horses they are dealing with, likely due to current financial climate.

-The RSPCA is extremely pleased that a Private Member’s Bill became law last year and the Control of Horses Act 2015 came into force on 26th May 2015.
-The Act gives local authorities powers to deal with fly grazed horses.
+The RSPCA is extremely pleased that the Control of Horses Act 2015 came into force on 26th May 2015.
+The Act gives local authorities in England powers to deal with fly grazed horses.
 Since the Act came into effect, we have seen a 25% reduction in horses being fly grazed as more local authorities use the Act.
 The RSPCA and World Horse Welfare ran two training courses for local authorities in 2017 to encourage an even greater take up.

 For further information on this issue please see the attached briefings.